luanillust/luanillustrates/_posts/2017-12-22-Hakuba-Mytata-Snow-Worries.md

 <a href="https://youtu.be/E8gmARGvPlI?t=18s">Last Christmas</a>, I was baking in the sweltering hot heat of Australia.
 This year, to save me from tears, I submitted myself to the cold climate of Japan.
 Oh noooo… _how terrible_...

 Coming off the normie train, we waited for a charming French man to come collect us.
 Rocking up in a mini-van, we sped off to our accommodation.
-I looked to <a href="http://hakubalodge.com/">Hakuba Snowdrift Lodge</a> for our skiing needs, based on word of mouth of a friend.
+I looked to <a href="http://hakubalodge.com/">Hakuba Snowdrift Lodge</a> for our snowy needs, based on word of mouth of a friend.
 And… I can’t say that I would revisit if I ever returned.
 That's not to say that it's a terrible place or anything; it's just not for me.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P013/P013JPND1301.jpg" alt="welcome sign outside Hakuba station"/>